McGrath Bardon Smart Lock — Raised Buttons with Braille, Fire Assessed, DDA Compliant Lever

 Frequently Asked Questions

-Is the Bardon smart lock supplied with a mortice lock?
+Is the Bardon supplied with a mortice lock?

-No. The smart lock is supplied without a mortice lock.
-A compatible ANSI, European mortice or tubular latch must be specified separately.
+No. The Bardon smart lock is supplied without a mortice lock.
+A compatible McGrath F05 or F54 ANSI mortice lock, European mortice, or tubular latch must be specified and purchased separately.
+Mechanical key override is only available with ANSI mortice configurations.

-Can the Bardon be used on a fire-rated door?
+Can the Bardon be installed on a fire-rated door?

-Yes, when installed on a compliant Firecore or E-Core doorset with the correct McGrath ANSI mortice lock and fitted as assessed.
+Yes, when installed on a compliant Firecore or E-Core doorset with the correct McGrath ANSI mortice lock, fitted exactly as assessed, and with the deadbolt function disabled.
+Fire performance is system-based — the complete doorset must comply.

 Does the Bardon require internet access to operate?

-No. The lock operates via Bluetooth without internet.
-Remote access requires an optional Wi-Fi gateway.
+No. The lock operates locally via Bluetooth using the McGrath Locks App without any internet connection.
+Remote access, remote unlocking, and credential management from outside the property require an optional Wi-Fi gateway.

 Additional Information